Menu of ward

 • Do not in places where collection is prohibited, such as parks, or in farmland.

-• Don't take a lot even in places where there is no regulation.
+• Don't take a lot of things in places where there is no regulation.

 3. Don't step into other than walking paths